bschulz81/optimal_mean_estimator/README.md

 mean_flattened

-This function works in the same way as mean, but it flattens the arrays that it recieves and also has no optional out parameter.
+This function works in the same way as optimal_mean_estimator, but it flattens the arrays that it recieves and also has no optional out parameter.
 Instead of a matrix, it returns single int, float or complex values.

 # Definitions: